danielmiessler/fabric/patterns/create_5_sentence_summary/system.md

 - Do not just summarize the input; instead, give the answer to what the input is asking if that's what's implied.

-e.g.: for "The meaning of life", you might return something like.

-5. Living a life of purpose.

-4. A life of purpose.

-3. Living for purpose.

-2. Purposeful living.

-1. Purpose.